At the Time of the Louisville Flood: National Association of Manufacturers

+Framing and composition

-Design theorist Clive Dilnot argues that the framing and composition of the photo is simple, but deliberate in its contrasts of "black/white, rich/poor, reality/illusion".
+Design theorist Clive Dilnot argues that the framing and composition of the photo are simple yet deliberate in their contrasts of "black/white, rich/poor, reality/illusion".
 There are multiple levels of interpretation here, writes Dilnot.
 For one, there is the very real, documentary aspect of the photo, the reality of the event itself.
-On the other hand, there is the glaring contrast between what the poster on the billboard is communicating to the viewer, and the contradiction that manifests itself in the line of people seeking relief, contrasts that Dilnot believes alters the reference point of the viewer from the Louisville Flood and relief efforts itself to economic concerns of the Great Depression of 1937 and the divisions and contrasts it entails, those between blacks and whites, and between "wealth and poverty".
+On the other hand, there is the contrast between what the poster on the NAM billboard is communicating to the viewer and the contradiction represented by the breadline.
+According to Dilnot, this contrast alters the viewer's reference point from the flood and its relief efforts to the economic concerns of the Great Depression and the divisions between blacks and whites and between "wealth and poverty" that it reveals.
 The photo serves to remind the viewer, writes Dilnot, that the racial divide is also an economic one.

 Philosopher Barbara E. Savedoff explores the same ideas as Dilnot noting that "Bourke-White exposes the gap between propaganda and reality, between black and white, between those who enjoy the 'world's highest standard of living,' and the vulnerability of those suffering in need."
 Savedoff also emphasizes the documentary nature of the image; Bourke-White captured this scene as the line of people passed in front of the billboard.
+(Note: Savedoff's point is brought home when one examines four images in the series (At the Time of the Louisville Flood, Fresh Water Line, Flood Victims, Louisville, Untitled (Fresh Water Line, Flood Victims, Louisville), and Louisville Flood Red Cross Relief Station, Louisville, K. Y.) showing the larger context of the relief line and how it passes by the billboard and out of the frame in both directions, going both down the street to the left and into the building housing the relief station to its right.
+This was later demonstrated on a digital tablet at the LIFE Magazine and the Power of Photography (2020) exhibition for visitors.)
 It is real, as it was neither constructed nor artificial.
 She wonders if the image will have the same impact in the future, as the rise of computer-based tools alters the assumptions and expectations of the audience.
 Savedoff poses the question: "[As] we become accustomed to seamless assemblages and montages, might we become less able to appreciate the profundity, the powerful testimony, of the straight image?"